blazQ/mpi-word-count/README.md

 This generation will generate at most 2 special chunks for every chunk list.
 The reason why this happens is, if a chunk is marked as "REGULAR" it means that it isn't the first of its file, it isn't the last and the current processor can't handle what remained of the file after the previous one added a "FIRST".
 This means, it's the only one the current process actually handles.
 If a chunk is marked as "FIRST", it means that the remaining capacity of the current process isn't enough to process the whole file, but it could have processed some files before the current one.
 So the chunk marked as "FIRST" is always the last one of its batch.

 Logic for chunks marked as "LAST" is the same, but reversed.
-"LAST" is always the first one of its batch.
+"LAST" is always the first one of its batch, where with "batch" I'm referring to the chunk list of a single processor.
 A LAST can be potentially followed by a FIRST, and a FIRST can be preceded by a LAST.
 A REGULAR is always alone.
 Hence, the number of special chunks is at most 2.

 ### chnkcnt.h